GitDaBytes/CarND-PID-Control-Project/writeup.md

 The trouble is, if we use the *P* component alone, there will be a tendancy (almost a certainty) that we will overshoot the intended trajectory line.
 Which will then cause P to respond by turning back to the target trajectory again, and so on.
 The effect is that we ended up with a 'wobble' around the trajectory line, which is not ideal for a passenger vehicle.

+The graph below shows the effect of *P* in relation to the car trajecctory (red line).

+![Alt Text][pcontrol]

 ## Component D

 *D* acts as a dampening on top of *P*.
 As before *P* turns the car back to the trajectory... but will overshoot the trajectory, as the vehicle approaches the trajectory we add in *D* to increase as the vehicle nears the target trajectory. *D* in effect lessens the impact of *P* as we approach the trajectory, thus dampening the effect of *P* when the CTE is low, bringing the vehicle onto line and hopefully eliminating the 'wobble'.

+The graph below shows the effect that *D* has - the green line - over the *P* only method.
+The difference is significant.

+![Alt Text][pdcontrol]

 ## Component I

 Finally, the *I* component affects bias in the vehicle.
 The anaolgy given is that the vehicle wants to track constantly left or right (such as may be with a car with misaligned wheels / axel).
 The *I* component adds an opposite bias to negate that effect.

+The last graph shows the effect of the full PID controller with systematic bias applied.
+You can see the green line overshoots but gently merges with the target trajectory.

+![Alt Text][pidcontrol]

 ## Project Implementation